MicrosoftDocs/office-365-management-api/office-365-management-api/office-365-management-activity-api-schema.md

 ## Viva Access Management

-Viva Access Management comprises of the schema related to  policy management for various viva features.
-It includes action performed by the tenant IT Admin to create, modify, and delete the policy for various viva features.
-It uses t the [Common schema](#common-schema) with the following record types.
+Viva Access Management comprises of the schema related to policy management for various Viva features.
+It includes actions performed by the tenant IT Admin to create, modify, and delete the policy for various Viva features.
+It uses the [Common schema](#common-schema) with the following record types.

 ### Enum Type AllowedModifiedFields